Martha: Behind Bars

 Martha: Behind Bars (2005) is a TV-movie about Martha Stewart's court case regarding ImClone stocks, and subsequent time in prison.
 It aired on September 25, 2005.
+It stars Cybill Shepherd as Martha Stewart.

 The film was directed by Eric Bross.
 Humber College Lakeshore, a primary location for shooting, served as "Camp Cupcake".

-An earlier film about Stewart, Martha, Inc.: The Story of Martha Stewart, had aired on NBC in 2005, and the network had also scheduled the show The Apprentice: Martha Stewart for September 2005.
+An earlier film about Stewart, Martha, Inc.: The Story of Martha Stewart (with Shepherd playing Stewart for the first time), had aired on NBC in 2003, and the network had also scheduled the show The Apprentice: Martha Stewart for September 2005.
 This meant that Martha: Behind Bars was picked up by competitor CBS.
 The movie aired on Showtime Australia in Australia and has been shown on Sky Movies in the United Kingdom.